 Health Officials Urge Americans to Stay Home for Thanksgiving

-(CN) — As the coronavirus pandemic continues to worsen across the country, the Centers for Disease Control and Prevention on Thursday asked Americans not travel for Thanksgiving and only celebrate with people they live with.
+(CN) — As the coronavirus pandemic continues to worsen across the country, the Centers for Disease Control and Prevention on Thursday asked Americans not to travel for Thanksgiving and only celebrate with people they live with.

 Especially for those planning to visit places with a high number of cases or areas where hospitals are overloaded with patients, the CDC recommends making other plans, such as hosting a virtual gathering or rescheduling travel to a later date.
 That suggestion also applies to anyone who is visiting high-risk individuals or traveling by bus, train or plane.